 I began to investigate bras – could I create bras with mismatched cup sizes or adjustable cup volumes?
 With that mission in mind, I started working with one of the top bra designers in the UK – responsible for co-creating the game-changing Ultimo bra.
 I also twice attended the Interfilière lingerie trade show in Paris and gained as much knowledge as I could about bra design, materials and new technologies.

 I discovered that lingerie design is technically complex - a bra is an expert piece of engineering!
-But I'm now into my third year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, created specifically for breast asymmetry.
-I've been funded through the Arts University Bournemouth and the European Regional Development Fund and soon I will have this new, revolutionary bra ready to share with you all.
+But I'm now into my third year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, designed specifically for breast asymmetry.
+I've been funded through the Arts University Bournemouth and the European Regional Development Fund and in 2021 I won an Innovate UK Women in Innovation Award.
+Through the support and funding provided by the award I will soon have this new, revolutionary bra ready to share with you all.

 Worth the 'weight'

 In the meantime I knew I needed to help women’s current bras do their jobs more effectively.
 Wearing an unrealistically symmetrical bra when you have perfectly normal asymmetrical breasts has very real physical and psychological consequences.
 I’m talking about poor posture; leaning to one side; neck, breast and shoulder pains; not to mention the lack of confidence that comes from wearing an uncomfortable and ill-fitting bra, usually with an overflowing bra bulge on one side or a big gaping cup cavern on the other.